 Consistently named among California's most influential attorneys, Herrera has also been honored by the Hispanic National Bar Association as its Attorney of the Year; the National Abortion Rights Action League as a "Champion of Choice"; the American Jewish Committee as a recipient of the Judge Learned Hand Human Relations Award; and by numerous LGBT civil rights organizations for his office's work to secure marriage equality in California.

 Born November 6, 1962 in Bay Shore, New York, Herrera grew up in the nearby Long Island community of Glen Cove.
 He obtained his bachelor's degree at Villanova University in Pennsylvania, and went on to earn his juris doctor from the George Washington University School of Law in Washington, D.C.
 He was admitted to the California Bar in 1989.

 With the inauguration of President Bill Clinton in January 1993, Herrera was appointed to the U.S. Maritime Administration in Washington, D.C., where he served under Transportation Secretary Federico Peña.
 Returning to San Francisco to practice maritime law, he was appointed to the City's Transportation Commission by then-Mayor Willie Brown, who later named him to the San Francisco Police Commission, where Herrera would go on to serve as Police Commission President.

-Dennis Herrera and his wife, Anne, live in San Francisco's historic neighborhood of Dogpatch, with their six-year-old son, Declan.
+Dennis Herrera and his wife, Anne, live in San Francisco's historic neighborhood of Dogpatch, with their son, Declan.